 While employers and safety managers should consult the full list of rules and regulations to ensure facility compliance, take note of these key considerations for exit routes:

 - Exit routes must be permanent.

-- Exits must lead to a street, refuge area, open space or other area with access to the outdoors.
+- Each exit must lead to a street, refuge area, open space, or other area with outdoor access.

 - Routes must be maintained during any construction or repair work that occurs at the workplace.